 The 'wild man' was a ubiquitous character in sideshow presentations.
-Often the mentally retarded
+Often the mentally disabled

 would be trotted out as a primitive form of man found in some deep jungle or remote mountain top.

 They would be dressed in ragged clothing or furs, sometimes chained or caged, and